 - Decreased ceruloplasmin and blood copper concentrations and increased urine copper levels may indicate Wilson disease.

-- About 5% of people with Wilson disease who have neurological symptoms will have normal ceruloplasmin levels as will up to 40% of those with hepatic symptoms, especially if they are acutely ill.
+- Some people with Wilson disease who have neurological symptoms will have normal ceruloplasmin levels, as will many people with symptoms of liver damage, especially if they are acutely ill.

 - If ceruloplasmin and urine and/or blood copper concentrations are low, then the person tested may have a copper deficiency.